badr21k/TimeWise/replit.md

 ### Technical Implementations
 - **Role-Based Access Control (RBAC)**: A 5-tier `access_level` system (0-4) governs feature access.
 Access Control is unified using `AccessControl::enforceAccess()` and rules like `auth`, `level:N`, `exact:N`, `role:name`, and `dept:Name`.
-- **Department Scoping**: Level 1 (Regular User) and Level 3+ users have department-scoped access to the Schedule feature, meaning they can only view and manage schedules for employees in their assigned departments.
+- **Department Scoping**: Level 1 (Full Admin) and Level 4 (Department Admin) have full access to all departments and can manage all schedules.
+Level 3 (Team Lead) has department-scoped access, meaning they can only view and manage schedules for employees in their assigned departments.
 Level 2 users do not have access to the Schedule feature.
-Levels 3 (Team Lead) and 4 (Department Admin) also have department-scoped access to other features like Departments & Roles.
 - **Single Department Model**: Employees are assigned to a single department and a single role.
 - **PHP Backend**: Core application logic and authentication.
 - **Node.js Chat Server**: Built with ES modules, using Socket.io for real-time WebSocket communication, operating on a configurable port (default 3001).